robonexx/daily_writing/README.md

 # My FIRST MERN STACK

-I been working on this project at the same time as a school assignment and my portfolio </br>
+So I worked on this project to learn more about the MERN stack, it was a bit challenging but fun.
-Same idea as a blog, crud system.
-But i decided to call it daily writings, had articles on a news paper in mind.
-This project has a working, write, update, delete function.
-Also updating profile with image works.
+Its maybe not a full functional project but sign in, log in, crud on "posts" works

 </br>